 540-231-3768 | email@example.com

-Victoria Lael is an instructor of human development and family science at Virginia Tech.
+Victoria Lael is an instructor and director of undergraduate studies of human development and family science at Virginia Tech.

 - Child development